 Speckling color transitions

 Digital printers work in a similar way to inkjet printers: the ink is sprayed directly onto the product.
-To achieve the highest possible fidelity to the colors of the design, a white layer is first sprayed onto colored products as a base.
+To stay as true as possible to the colors of your design, a white layer is first sprayed onto colored products as a base.
 If your design has a transparent color transition running to the edges, this white base can show through on dark products.
 To prevent this, use the "speckle" tool in your graphics program.
 Advanced users can also use the "dither" function.

 Taking color differences into account in CMYK and RGB mode